 Well, that might be a bit of an overly condensed version of events, but it’s basically what happened.

 More than what we did during our short stay in Athens, I think what had the biggest impact on us was the feeling of what it was like to actually be in such a place.
 I know, that sounds a bit cheesy, like something a person might say in a BBC art documentary, or even lamer, in a CBC art documentary, but it’s true.

 Athens is old, really old, and you can tell.
 It’s got an ancient soul and an unmistakably unique personality.
 Not a boring old person’s personality either, but a very cool old person’s personality.
 It’s so cool because it doesn’t need to try, and it doesn’t care what your opinion on the issue might be; you really don’t matter.
 But enjoy yourself all the same.

 Just a thing we saw on the way to explore the Acropolis of Athens, no biggie!

-We stopped for a bite to eat at the foot of the Acropolis before heading in for what we knew would be an adventure of many hours.
-Usually, in my experience, eateries in and around major tourist attractions tend to lack authenticity and, well, generally suck.
+We stopped for a bite to eat at the foot of the Acropolis before heading in for what we knew would be an adventure of many hours, and usually, in my experience, eateries in and around major tourist attractions tend to lack authenticity and, well, generally suck.
 But the spot we had lunch at (I forget the name.
-Whoops!) not only served great-tasting fare, but it was also surprisingly affordable.
+Whoops!) not only served great-tasting fare, but was also surprisingly affordable.
 A pleasant substitute for the airport or bus-station sort of fare one usually finds in such locations.